Biographical details of our executive and non-executive board members and non-board directors.

 Simon joined the Board in August 2017.
 He was a chartered accountant and partner at PricewaterhouseCoopers LLP (PwC), where his career has spanned more than 30 years.
 He has extensive experience of finance and audit in healthcare, pharmaceutical and life sciences settings, leading the firm’s Global Pharmaceutical and Life Sciences Industry Group, and was a member of PwC’s UK and Global Board.

 He has a depth of expertise in finance and audit, as well as a thorough understanding of governance across a range of sectors, technical rigour and board experience at the highest level.
-Simon is also a trustee and Chair, Community Services at Jewish Care, a charity providing residential and day care facilities and is a member of the General Council at the Royal Academy of Arts and on the Board of Bevan Brittan LLP, a top-100 UK commercial law firm.
+Simon is also a trustee and Chair, Community Services at Jewish Care, a charity providing residential and day care facilities and is a member of the General Council at the Royal Academy of Arts and on the Board of Bevan Brittan LLP, a Bristol-based law firm.

 Javed Khan is chief executive of the charity Barnardo’s, leading a staff of over 8,000 and more than 20,000 volunteers.
 He is a leading figure in the UK public and voluntary sectors, regularly advising government ministers, and is a high-profile contributor in the media and at national and international conferences.